PRAJUN-V/TutorConnect/documentation.md

 - If it is logged in as instructor it will redirect to instructor/dashboard/ route.
 I changed the logic from last project to this.

 - Rather than showind loading in button I created a Loading component which is save in components folder and implemented it in login page.

+- Created a folder named admin to add pages related to admin in it.

+- Created a file named simple AdminDashboard.jsx for landing page of admin when login.

+- Similarly as above created a file named InstructorDashboard.jsx for landing page of instructor.

+- Slightly updated the protected route so that token will delete automatically and go to login page when user is not active.

+- npm install ldrs
+        for getting loading components from this library

+- I have created a beautiful loading component using ldrs

 ___________________________________________________________________________________________________